CONSULTANT SOCIAL WORKERS

 You are undertaking a formal graded observation of another participant in the unit.
 Following the visit you give initial feedback to them.

 3.30pm – Section 47 investigation and child protection medical

 You need to start a Section 47 investigation after a child makes a disclosure of physical abuse.
 A participant accompanies you and it is the first time they have been part of this kind of investigation.
 You will be taking the lead but expect the participant to be fully involved in the process.
 Through observing your own skills and practice the participant will be asked to think and reflect about each stage of the assessment and decision making process.

 9.30am – 12.30pm – Weekly unit meeting and practice tutor visit

-You have another case where there is a high level of concern about domestic abuse and you have been struggling to engage with the parents.
-The practice tutor has brought a piece of research on engaging with perpetrators of domestic abuse, to help the unit think about some of the complexities of engaging with the parents.
-You help the participants think about the protective factors and risks and, based on your current assessment, you devise a plan of work with the family.
+You have a new case where there is a high level of concern about domestic abuse.
+The practice tutor has brought a piece of research about engaging with perpetrators of domestic abuse, to help the unit think about some of the complexities of engaging with the parents.
+You support the unit in developing their initial ideas about what might be happening in the family, and help them to structure and plan the assessment.

 2pm – 4pm – Marking a direct observation

 While the practice tutor is delivering teaching to the unit, you are able to grade and give written feedback on the direct observation of practice you undertook yesterday.

 4pm – One-to-one coaching session with your practice tutor

 An opportunity to reflect on particular issues that have arisen since you last met, and to think about your current assessment of your participants individually and the unit as a whole.